 5) Once I have a prescription, who can assess me for orthotics?

 Most insurance companies require a biomechanical assessment & gait analysis to be performed by a Pedorthist, Podiatrist, Chiropodist, or Orthotist and a copy of this report be included with your claim submission.
-Some insurance providers require that the prescribing professional cannot perform the assessment and dispense the orthotic.
+Note other medical professionals like chiropractors and physiotherapists are usually not recognized.
+Some insurance providers require that the prescribing professional cannot also perform the assessment and dispense the orthotic.

 6) What other information must I submit with my claim?

 If a prescription is required, the original copy must be submitted (make copies!).
 Also, the qualifications of the person doing the assessment and a description of the casting technique and the materials used in constructing the orthotics is usually required.
 If the provider uses an outside lab to make the orthotics, a copy of the lab bill is submitted.
 In all cases, an invoice for the orthotics must be submitted with proof of payment.